-New non-resident trust ("NRT") rules were enacted in June 2013 as amendments to s.
+Non-resident trust ("NRT") rules were enacted in June 2013 as amendments to s.
 94 of the Act.
 These rules may apply to offshore trusts that have Canadian-resident contributors or beneficiaries.
 S. 94.1 of the Act also provides rules that apply to portfolio investments held by foreign investment entities ("FIEs"), while s.
 94.2 of the Act contains rules regarding investments in non-resident commercial trusts by Canadian residents or other particular persons.

-Under the NRT rules, an offshore trust may be subject to taxation in Canada if a Canadian-resident taxpayer has, at any time, made a contribution to the trust, or if the trust has at least one Canadianresident beneficiary and a "connected contributor".
-A "connected contributor" is, in general, an individual who was a Canadianresident taxpayer at the time he or she made contributions to the trust or in the preceding 60 months.
+Under the NRT rules, an offshore trust may be subject to taxation in Canada if a Canadian-resident taxpayer has, at any time, made a contribution to the trust, or if the trust has at least one Canadian-resident beneficiary and a "connected contributor".
+A "connected contributor" is, in general, an individual who was a Canadian-resident taxpayer at the time he or she made contributions to the trust or at any time in the preceding or subsequent 60 months.
 If an offshore trust is subject to the NRT rules, it will be deemed resident in Canada and liable to pay annual income taxes on the portion of its income that relates to contributions made by resident or "connected" contributors.

 The FIE rules generally apply to non-resident entities that hold portfolio investments and may, in certain circumstances, also apply to non-resident trusts.
-Beneficiaries of such arrangements may be subject to the annual payment of Canadian income taxes on the income generated by their investments, which are held by the nonresident entity.
-The FIE rules may be applied in circumstances where Canadian-resident taxpayers hold an interest in a nonresident entity and one of the main reasons for holding the interest is to pay less tax than otherwise payable under the Act.
+Beneficiaries of such arrangements may be subject to the annual payment of Canadian income taxes on the income generated by their investments that are held by the non-resident entity.
+The FIE rules may be applied in circumstances where Canadian-resident taxpayers hold an interest in a non-resident entity and one of the main reasons for holding the interest is to pay less tax than otherwise payable under the Act.
 For taxpayers who hold interests in certain non-resident commercial trusts, s.
-94.2 of the Act may also deem them to hold a controlling interest in a controlled foreign affiliate with regard to their beneficial interest in the non-resident trust.
+94.2 of the Act may also deem them to hold a controlling interest in a controlled foreign affiliate (generally resulting in annual Canadian income taxation on an accrual basis) with regard to their beneficial interest in the non-resident trust.